manubot/catalog/README.md

 Manubot is a workflow and set of tools for the next generation of scholarly publishing.
 Learn more at <https://manubot.org/>.

-This repository stores a catalog of mansucripts that were made using Manubot.
+This repository stores a catalog of manuscripts that were made using Manubot.
 These manuscripts are displayed at <https://manubot.org/catalog/>.
 The `catalog.json` file produced by this codebase is available at `https://manubot.github.io/catalog/catalog.json`.

 ## Contributing

-We encourage anyone to add mansucripts to the catalog.
+We encourage anyone to add manuscripts to the catalog.
 In-progress manuscripts are acceptable.
 Basically, any manuscript that has a substantial amount of content that is not part of [Rootstock](https://manubot.github.io/rootstock/) is of interest.